TobiasGroeschner/udacity-data-science-project-2/Project-2/README.md

 - from sklearn.model_selection import GridSearchCV

-Project Motivation:
-The goal of this project is to create a machine learning pipeline to categorize disaster messages into categories.
+Project Motivation:The goal of this project is to create a machine learning pipeline to categorize disaster messages into categories.

 File Descriptions:
 - ETL Pipeline Preparation.ipynb